Symmetry-protected topological orders for interacting fermions -- Fermionic topological nonlinear $\sigma$ models and a special group supercohomology theory: Grassmann tensor network and fermionic path integral

 \section{Grassmann tensor network and fermionic path integral}

-After having some physical understanding of the fermionic SPT phases protected by $Z_2^T\times Z_2^f$ or $Z_2\times Z_2^f$ symmetries and and after some understanding the path integral approach to the bosonic SPT phases, in the following, we will discuss a generic construction that allow us to obtain fermionic SPT phases protected by more general symmetries in any dimensions.
+After having some physical understanding of the fermionic SPT phases protected by $Z_2^T\times Z_2^f$ or $Z_2\times Z_2^f$ symmetries and after some understanding of the path integral approach to the bosonic SPT phases, in the following, we will discuss a generic construction that allows us to obtain fermionic SPT phases protected by more general symmetries in any dimensions.

 As discussed above, one way to obtain a systematic construction of bosonic SPT phases is through a systematic construction of \emph{topological} bosonic path integral\cite{CGL1172} using a tensor network representation of the path integral.\cite{LN0701,GW0931} Here we will use a similar approach to obtain a systematic construction of fermionic SPT phases through \emph{topological} fermionic path integral using a Grassmann tensor network\cite{GVW1063,GWW1017} representation of the fermionic path integral.
 The Grassmann tensor network and the associated fermion path integral are defined on a discretized space-time.
 So first, let us describe the structure of a discretized space-time.